awslabs/stable-diffusion-aws-extension/docs/en/user-guide/CloudAssetsManage.md

 ## Upload Model
 To use extra models for inference, you could upload model through steps below in two ways, and follow steps in [txt2img](txt2img-guide.md) or [img2img](img2img-guide.md)to inference with extra models as need.

-### Upload model from webUI to cloud
-Considering the diverse range of user scenarios, this approach is suitable for deploying the webUI frontend on machines other than the local computer.
-Similar to the native using process of webUI, user is expected to put corresponding models under correct type of sub-foloder of webUI project.
-And user can follow the steps below for uploading such models to cloud for further processing.
+Method One:

-1. Navigate to solution main tab **Amazon SageMaker**, find session **Cloud Assets Management**, **Upload Model to S3 from WebUI**.
+1. Within Stable Diffusion WebUI, navigate to solution main tab **Amazon SageMaker**, find session **Cloud Assets Management**.
 ![Upload Models to S3](../images/Upload-models-old.png)
-2. Select the corresponding model path that is expected to be uploaded, and click **Upload Models to Cloud** to start uploading process..
+2. Select the Upload Model to S3 from WebUI drop-down box, which means to upload the model from the models file path where the WebUI service is deployed.
+3. Enter the model path where the WebUI service is deployed under corresponding model text box.
 > **Note**: You can upload multiple kinds of models by entering multiple local model paths in text box.
+4. Click **Upload Models to Cloud** to start uploading process.
-3. Message will display on left right once uploading completes.
+5.Message will appear on left right once uploading completes.

-### Upload model from local to cloud
-Considering the diverse range of user scenarios, this approach is suitable for deploying the webUI frontend on the local computer.
+Method Two:

-1. Navigate to solution main tab **Amazon SageMaker**, find session **Cloud Assets Management**, **Upload Model to S3 from local**.
+1. Within Stable Diffusion WebUI, navigate to solution main tab **Amazon SageMaker**, find session **Cloud Assets Management**.
 ![Upload Models to S3](../images/Upload-models-new.png)
+2. Select the Upload Model to S3 from Laptop drop-down box, which means to upload the model from the local path to access the WebUI.
-2. Select the type of the model from drop down list, and select file(s) that are expected to upload by clicking **Browser**.
-Currently the module supports six types of model uploading, which are SD Checkpoints, Textual Inversion, LoRA model, ControlNet model, Hypernetwork, VAE.
+3. Select the type of model to upload, currently supports six types: SD Checkpoints, Textual Inversion, LoRA model, ControlNet model, Hypernetwork, VAE
+3. Select the model file to be uploaded locally.
 > **Note**: You can select models multiple, but subject to browser restrictions, it is best to select no more than 10 files, and the total size should not exceed 8g.

-3. Click **Upload Models to Cloud** to start uploading process.
+4. Click **Upload Models to Cloud** to start uploading process.
-4. The upload will be uploaded in pieces asynchronously based on the file size and quantity.
+5. The upload will be uploaded in pieces asynchronously based on the file size and quantity.
 After each piece is uploaded, you will see a prompt under the **Choose File** button

 ## Amazon SageMaker Endpoint Management